中文 (中国)

 After you’ve figured out what to sell on Amazon FBA, your next task is educating yourself about its fees.

-The Amazon FBA fees you will see on Amazon’s website are enough for you to run for the hills and never take a look at FBA ever again.
-Don’t be scared.
-It might be overwhelming at first as a new Amazon FBA seller, but you will soon grow accustomed to the fees as your business progresses.
+Don't be scared.
+The FBA fulfillment fees you will see on Amazon's website are enough for you to run for the hills and never take a look at FBA ever again.
+As a new Amazon FBA seller, it might be overwhelming initially, but you will soon grow accustomed to the fees as your business progresses.

-Here’s a summary of Amazon FBA fees you’ll eventually get acquainted with:
+Here's a summary of Amazon fulfillment fees you'll eventually get acquainted with:

-Amazon offers two types of plans, namely, Individual Seller and Professional Seller.
+Amazon offers two types of plans: Individual Seller and Professional Seller.

 We suggest starting with an Individual Seller plan if you haven’t chosen a feasible product idea yet.
 You can transition to a Professional Seller plan once everything has been laid out.

-Your inventory storage fees depend on how long your items stay at the Fulfillment Center:
+Your inventory storage fee depends on how long your items stay at the Amazon Fulfillment Centers:

 One downside of being Prime-eligible is that the customer can return an order whenever they want without your consent.
 The return processing fee is equivalent to the fulfillment fee.